Mason Filippi: Global MX-5 Cup

 Filippi joined the Winding Road team for the 2016 season of the Global MX-5 Cup.
 He drove the number 2 car in the Spec Miata series, competing in six out of the twelve races and finishing in 34th place in the standings with 125 overall points.
-His best finish in a race was 14th place, which he achieved at both the WeatherTech Raceway Laguna Seca and Watkins Glen International.
+His best finish in a race was fourteenth place, which he achieved at both the WeatherTech Raceway Laguna Seca and Watkins Glen International.

 Pirelli World Challenge/TC America Series

 Filippi first entered the Pirelli World Challenge in 2016, racing in the final four events of the season in the TCA class for Atlanta Motorsports Group.
 He finished in the top ten in each of his races with his highest finish (fifth) coming at Laguna Seca.
-He placed 14th in the overall standings with 296 points for the 2016 season.
+He placed fourteenth in the overall standings with 296 points for the 2016 season.

 For the 2017 Pirelli World Challenge, Filippi joined Winding Road Team TFB and began competing in the TC class.
 He drove the number 12 BMW M235iR.
 That year, he competed in all twelve races, earning his first Pirelli World Challenge victory at Canadian Tire Motorsport Park in round four.
 He also achieved the fastest lap in that race.
 Including that event, Filippi finished in the top ten in nine races that season.
 He finished fifth in the overall standings with 173 points.

 Filippi remained with Team TFB for the 2018 Pirelli World Challenge, and he also joined the TCR class racing in the number 12 Volkswagen Golf GTi TCR.
 In August 2018, however, Filippi announced that he would be joining RealTime Racing for the final four races of the season, opting to drive the number 44 Honda Civic Type R TCR.
 He had his best finishes of the season in that car, coming in third and second respectively at the final two races of the season at Watkins Glen.
 He finished fourth in the overall standings with 183 points.

 For the 2019 season, the Pirelli World Challenge was rebranded as the TC America Series.
 Filippi returned to Team TFB at the beginning of the season, driving the number 12 Hyundai Veloster N TCR in the TCR class.
 At the season's first two races at the Circuit of the Americas in Austin, Texas, Filippi came in first, achieving the initial race's fastest lap, as well.
 Because of scheduling conflicts with the Michelin Pilot Challenge season, Filippi did not compete in the next four races on the TC America Series schedule.
 In May 2019, it was announced that he would return to the TC America Series as a member of the Copeland Motorsports team.
 He continued driving the Hyundai Veloster N TCR and went on to win four additional races that season.
-With 187 points, he finished third in the overall standings despite competing in only ten of the 16 races that year.
+With 187 points, he finished third in the overall standings despite competing in only ten of the sixteen races that year.